The Dark Eye: Demonicon

-The Dark Eye: Demonicon (Das Schwarze Auge: Demonicon) is a fantasy-themed role-playing game for the Microsoft Windows, and is published by Kalypso Media and developed in-house by Noumena Studios.
-The game features the original ruleset and game world of The Dark Eye series.
+The Dark Eye: Demonicon (Das Schwarze Auge: Demonicon) is a 2013 action role-playing game developed by Noumena Studios and published by Kalypso Media for Microsoft Windows.
+It features the original ruleset and game world of The Dark Eye series.

 Development

 It was originally developed by Silver Style Studio for the publisher TGC.
 However, TGC went into administration in summer 2010 and publisher Kalypso Media bought the IP and took over 17 developers of the Silver Style Studio and founded the third inhouse Kalypso development studio named Noumena Studios.
 The team now has 45-50 developers (Source Kalypso Media) and the game was released in 2013.
 The game was originally in development for Xbox 360 and PlayStation 3 as well, but after the release of PC version, no news of console ports were announced.